canerturkaslan/example-devops_platform-case-study/README.md

     app.run()
 ```

-For a longer storage or analysis afterwards; With logstash, we can get log files in the format and size we want.
-An example can be given as input s3 output as elasticsearch.
+For a longer storage or analysis afterwards; With **logstash**, we can get log files in the format and size we want.
+An example can be given as input s3 output as **elasticsearch**.

 ```plaintext
 input {